adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 (See [alternatives](#no-blanket-implementation) for discussion of the tradeoffs here.)

+It is also implemented for `&T`, `&mut T`, `*const T` and `*mut T`.

 ## Compiler changes

 The existing Rust [reference section for method calls describes the algorithm for assembling method call candidates](https://doc.rust-lang.org/reference/expressions/method-call-expr.html).
-This algorithm changes in two ways in this RFC, both in the step of the algorithm which involves dereferencing.
-A "dereference" operation in this context may be using Rust's built-in dereference support, or it may be using the `Deref` trait.

-1. Built-in dereferencing now allows stepping from `*const T` and `*mut T` to `T`, as well as from `&T` and `&mut T` to `T`.
-2. Dereferencing via the `Deref` trait no longer uses that trait, but instead the `Receiver` trait.
+This algorithm changes in one simple way: instead of dereferencing types (using the `Deref<Target=T>`) trait, we use the new `Receiver<Target=T>` trait to determine the next step.

-Because a blanket implementation is provided for users of the `Deref` trait, the net behavior is similar.
-But this provides the opportunity for types which can't implement `Deref` to support method calls.
+Because a blanket implementation is provided for users of the `Deref` trait and for `&T`/`&mut T`, the net behavior is similar.
+But this provides the opportunity for types which can't implement `Deref` to act as method receivers.

 Dereferencing a raw pointer usually needs `unsafe` (for good reason!) but in this case, no actual dereferencing occurs.
 This is used only to determine a list of method candidates; no memory access is performed and thus no `unsafe` is needed.